Maria Goretti: In art

-Maria is represented in art as a wavy-haired young girl in farmer clothes or a white dress, with a bouquet of lilies in her hands, and she has sometimes counted among the ranks of the Passionist order since her spiritual formation was guided by the Passionists.
+Maria is represented in art as a wavy-haired young girl in farmer's clothes or a white dress, with a bouquet of lilies in her hands, and she is counted among the ranks of the Passionist order since her spiritual formation was guided by the Passionists who were also the postulators of her cause for sainthood.
 Both lilies and white garments are traditional icons of virginity in Catholic iconography.

+There is a statue in front of St. Maria Goretti High School, located at 11th and Moore Streets in South Philadelphia.
+The statue was erected in 1955.
+The school, once all-girls, has since merged with local, all-boys high school, St. John Neumann.
+It is now co-ed and known as Neumann-Goretti High School.

 In media

-Heaven over the Marshes (Cielo sulla palude) is an Italian film based on her life, filmed in 1949 and directed by Augusto Genina.
-Ines Orsini plays her and Mauro Matteuci plays Alessandro.
+Heaven over the Marshes (Cielo sulla palude) is an Italian film based on Maria's life, filmed in 1949 and directed by Augusto Genina.
+Ines Orsini plays her, and Mauro Matteuci plays Alessandro.
 It was awarded a prize at the 10th International Exhibition of Cinema Art at Venice in 1949, as the one which contributed most to the spiritual and moral betterment of mankind.

 Marcel Delannoy wrote a radiophonic opera, Maria Goretti, in 1953.

-The subplot of the canonization of an 11-year-old girl in William Gaddis's 1955 novel The Recognitions was based on the case of Maria Goretti.
+The subplot of the canonization of an 11-year-old girl in William Gaddis's 1955 novel The Recognitions was based on Maria's case.

 In 2003, Maria Goretti, a RAI Italian TV movie directed by Giulio Base, starring Martina Pinto as Maria, was acclaimed by critics.